aitgon/vtam/doc/content/reference.rst

     - Trim reads from primers using cutadapt.
 Mismatches are allowed (**cutadapt_error_rate**), but no indels.
 The minimum overlap between the primer and the read is the length of the primer.
     - The trimmed sequences are kept if their length is between **cutadapt_minimum_length** and **cutadapt_maximum_length**.

-The optionnal argument **no_reverse** can be used if the dataset does not contain any reverse sequence.
+The optionnal argument **no_reverse** can be used if all sequences are correctly oriented and it is not necessary to check the reverse strand.
 It makes the run faster.

-The optionnal argument **tag_to_end** can be used if the sequences' tags are located at the edges of the sequences.It make the run faster.
+The optionnal argument **tag_to_end** can be used if the tags are located at the edges of the sequences.
+It make the run faster.

-The optionnal argument **primer_to_end** can be used if the sequencess primers are located at the edges of the sequences (between the tags and the primers).
+The optionnal argument **primer_to_end** can be used if the primers are located at the edges of the sequences (right after the tags, there is no spacer between them).
 It makes the run faster.

 .. random_seq:

 The command random_seq (OPTIONNAL)
 --------------------------------

-When working with large datasets VTAM can subselect a random set of sequences in order to run with less data to process to reduce the running time and the workoad on a users machine.
+When working with large datasets VTAM can subselect a random set of sequences in order to run with less data to process to reduce the running time and the workload on a users machine.

 A quick introduction to the **vtam random_seq** command is given in the tutorial :ref:`random_seq_tutorial`.